Annual Grant Rounds

-Over the past ten years, our Annual Grant Round has provided close to $5 million in support of research and innovation projects, staff and patient education initiatives and the purchase of additional equipment across the Hospital.
+Over the past twelve years, our annual Grant Round has provided $5 million in support of research and innovation projects, staff and patient education initiatives and the purchase of additional equipment across the Prince of Wales Hospital.

 Our research grants support clinical research conducted by both early career and established researchers, three novice grants were awarded:

-- Dr Kevin Tay, Medical Imaging - Magnetic Resonance Microimaging of Human Brain Tissue non-invasive diagnosis
+- Dr Kevin Tay, Medical Imaging - Microimaging study of neurological tissue to improve non-invasive MRI methods for management of neurological disease

-- Tanya Dwarte and Dr Milita Zaheed Hereditary Cancer - Reflex-immunohistochemistry and improved genetics referral pathway for patients with young-onset desmoid tumours
+- Tanya Dwarte and Dr Milita Zaheed Hereditary Cancer - Improving genetics referral pathways for patients with young-onset desmoid tumours

-- Lynn Blecher and Dr Liz Bye - Abdominal Functional Electrical Stimulation for Orthostatic Hypotension in Spinal Cord
+- Lynn Blecher and Dr Liz Bye - Abdominal functional electrical stimulation for orthostatic hypotension in spinal cord injury patients

 These six innovation initiatives will transform our models of patient experience and staff wellbeing:

-- Peter Trewin and Nicholas Cholerton, Physiotherapy - Surgical Pre-admission Clinic Expansion
+- Peter Trewin and Nicholas Cholerton, Physiotherapy - Surgical Pre-admission Clinic expansion to screen, assess and provide intervention prior to general and upper GI surgery.

 - Dr Ashna Basu and Helen Stavrou, Medical Education Unit - Junior Doctor/Doctor- In-Training Wellbeing Program